microsoft/MixedRealityToolkit-Unity/CodingGuidelines.md

 for(int i=0; i < length; i++)
  ```

----

-Cache values and serialize them in the scene/prefab whenever possible.
+## Cache values and serialize them in the scene/prefab whenever possible.

----
+With the HoloLens in mind, it's best to optimize for performance and cache references in the scene or prefab to limit runtime memory allocations.

 ### Don't: